 SaaS was first introduced in the early 1990s.
 Companies would use a cloud-based service to connect company applications and data to a central server.
 Its primary use was webmail, bookmarks, and image sharing, but it quickly morphed into customer relationship management, recruiting, and finances/expense sharing.
 As internet speeds increased and mobile data became more accessible, cloud-based software grew in popularity.

 Today, businesses are using SaaS to assist with more than just e-mail, but are utilizing its capabilities for billing, payroll, sales management, human resource management, resource planning, content management, and document editing.
+ERP, enterprise resource planning, is something many businesses invest in with a company like Syte Consulting Group, which is a form of SaaS.
 SaaS models allow for easy access across multiple devices.

 How does SaaS benefit companies?